stewones/chatness/content/en/setup/app-download.md

 category: Setup
 ---

-Grab the latest version of Chatness from CodeCanyon.
-Case you didn't acquire a license yet, [buy one here]().
+Grab the latest version of Chatness from CodeCanyon, in case you didn't acquire a license yet, [buy one here]().

 <alert>

-For those who bought Chatness before March 1.
-[Download here](https://secure.chatness.app).
+For those who bought Chatness prior to April 26th, 2022 [please contact us](/support) for access restore.

 </alert>